Battle of Djerba

 The Battle of Djerba (Cerbe) took place in May 1560 near the island of Djerba, Tunisia.
-The Ottomans under Piyale Pasha's command overwhelmed a large joint Christian Alliance fleet, composed chiefly of Spanish, Papal, Genoese, Maltese, and Neapolitan forces.
+The Ottomans under Piyale Pasha's command overwhelmed a large joint Christian alliance fleet, composed chiefly of Spanish, Papal, Genoese, Maltese, and Neapolitan forces.
 The allies lost 27 galleys and some smaller vessels as well as the fortified island of Djerba.
 This victory marked perhaps the high point of Ottoman power in the Mediterranean Sea.

 Until about 1573 the Mediterranean headed the list of Spanish priorities under Philip II of Spain (1556–98); under his leadership the Habsburg galley fleet increased to about 100 ships, and more in wartime.
 Spain sent a major fleet against the Turks in 1560, aiming for the island of Djerba off the coast west of Tripoli.
-The Ottoman fleet won a resounding victory, killing more than 10,000 men and sinking many vessels.
-However, typical of the aftermath of Mediterranean battles, they did not follow up the victory.
+The Ottoman fleet won a resounding victory, killing more than 5,000 men and sinking many vessels.

+However, typical of the aftermath of Mediterranean battles, the Ottomans did not quickly follow up on their victory.
 Spain was able to rebuild its fleet in the next two years and prepared a new offensive in 1563–64 with nearly 100 ships.
-Despite the Ottomans being victorious in the battle, they were unable to attack the Venetian center of gravity.
+Despite the Ottomans being victorious in the battle, the supply limitations of their galley fleet made them unable to quickly deploy it elsewhere, either by attacking the defeated powers or the now-exposed Venetian center of gravity.
+It would be five years before the Ottomans followed up on their victory with a major attack on the Knights of Malta, and a decade before they attacked the Venetian Republic again in force.